The 9th conference of the Nordic Association of Japanese and Korean Studies (NAJAKS) was held in Bergen, Norway, on August 21-23, 2013.

 The conference will include panel discussions and individual academic paper presentations.
 We invite abstracts from established researchers, PhD and Masters´ students and other contributors.
 It is assumed that individual presentations will be in English, but entire panels in Asian or Scandinavian languages may be considered in exceptional cases for which strong interest is convincingly demonstrated.
 Submitted abstracts will be reviewed by a panel of referees, and those meeting the criteria will be invited to give presentations at the conference.
 Although NAJAKS naturally emphasizes the work of Nordic scholars, researchers from other parts of the world are also strongly encouraged to submit papers for this conference.
 We are confident that visitors from throughout the world will find that Bergen is a beautiful location in the summertime and NAJAKS offers an academically stimulating environment.
-Participants are responsible for their own travel costs and accommodation and there will be a conference fee of 1500 NOK (NOK 500,- for Master´s students and participants with no presentation).
-An online payment page will be made accessible in May.
+Participants are responsible for their own travel costs and accommodation and there is a conference fee of 1500 NOK (NOK 500,- for Master´s students and participants with no presentation).
+Deadline for registration was June 24th.

 The conference presentations will be organized according to the following categories:

 2. Literature and the Arts (e.g. artist biographies, criticism, translations, music, manga, anime)